Sora14evr/Sora1Scrape/README.md

 SCRAPE.BAT
 ----------
-This is a clickable launcher that runs the script through the Python interpreter.
+This is a clickable launcher that runs the scraping script through the Python interpreter.
 It can be executed in a window or at a command prompt.

 The first thing the script will do is look at raw_scrape.txt which is full of useless garbage in poorly-formatted HTML.